 My preferred home base for exploring Bavaria's castles is Füssen, a town that's a mix of real-world and cutesy-cobbled; it's the closest to Neuschwanstein and Hohenschwangau, and also the handiest for train travelers.
 Reutte, actually just over the border in Austria, isn't as appealing as a town, but its surrounding villages are home to some of the coziest rural accommodations in the region, making it particularly good option for drivers.

 Ludwig was king for 23 years.
-In 1886, fed up with his extravagances, royal commissioners declared him mentally unfit to rule Bavaria.
-Days later, he was found dead in a lake.
-People still debate whether it was murder or suicide.
+In 1886, fed up with his extravagances, royal commissioners declared him mentally unfit, and he died soon after under mysterious circumstances.
 But no one complains anymore about the cost of Ludwig's castles.
 Within six weeks of his funeral, tourists were paying to see the castles — and they're still coming.